- Events & Workshops

 Detective novelist and cultural commentator Sara Paretsky to speak Oct 27th

-CEW welcomes author Sara Paretsky as the 2011 Mullen Welch speaker on Thursday, October 27th, 2011, at 5:30 at the Mendelssohn Theatre, Michigan League.
+CEW welcomes author Sara Paretsky as the 2011 Mullin Welch speaker on Thursday, October 27th, 2011, at 5:30 at the Mendelssohn Theatre, Michigan League.

 Paretsky is most famous for her 14 detective novels featuring V I Warshawski, a street smart Chicago private investigator.
 Fans around the world love V I, whom Paretsky describes as a natural for Chicago, combining grit and glamour.
 “She’s known for her silk shirts and Italian red shoes, but she is also famous for jumping into burning buildings, swamps and sanitary canals.
 She will not stop to count the costs if she believes in the cause she’s working on.”